Tecbot3158/RobotCode_2022/README.md

 Anyways, here is a rough overview of the subsystems:

+# TODO
+- Joe:
+  - PID.
+Shooter + Turret + Feeder !!
+  - plus simple proportional control.
+- view LAMBOT and BOTBUSTERS modes
+  - 3 modes.
+1; not doing anything.
+2; looking but have not found yet.
+3; aimed & ready to shoot.

 ## DriveTrain
 The drivetrain is the most important subsystem.
 It allows the robot to move on the floor using wheel and motors.